 by a hormone called insulin, which is made by the pancreas.
 Insulin helps glucose

+enter the cells.
 In diabetes, the pancreas does not make enough insulin (type

 1 diabetes) or the body can't respond normally to the insulin that is made (type 2 diabetes).
-This causes glucose
+This causes

-thirst, and unexplained weight loss.
+extreme thirst, and unexplained weight loss.